Immigration Library - Visa Revalidation FAQ

 A: In order to be eligible for Visa Revalidation through the State Department, you must meet the following requirements:

-• your visa must either be valid for sixty (60) days or less, or
+• Your visa must either be valid for sixty (60) days or less; or

-• you must travel abroad for only a short time period and intend to return to the U.S. with the reissued visa.
+• You must travel abroad for only a short time period and intend to return to the U.S. with the reissued visa.

 Q: Which method of Visa Revalidation is preferred?

 A: It depends.
-In many situations, Visa Revalidation through a U.S. consulate is the only option available for an alien who wants to renew his/her visa.
+In many situations, Visa Revalidation through the U.S. Consulate is the only option available for an alien who wants to renew his/her visa.
 For example, this is the only option for an alien who has a visa that expired more than twelve months ago.
 However, if an alien is eligible for both processes, the State Department process is preferred.
 The State Department does not require an interview and does not require you to send your passport via international mail.

 Q: What is the procedure for Visa Revalidation through the State Department?